-Did you know that you can use your Cricut pens to draw on items, like a gift bag, with your Cricut?
+Did you know that you can draw with Cricut pens on items, like a gift bag, with your Cricut?
 I have shown you how to use the Cricut pens to write on things like cards.
 Now let’s look at how we can draw with Cricut pens.
 We will also look at how to place that drawn image so that it the Cricut will draw on a gift bag.

 Choose your image